-In contrast to previous versions, in RavenDB 4.x replication is not a bundle and it is always enabled, if there are two nodes or more in the cluster.
+In RavenDB, the replication is not a bundle and is always enabled if there are two nodes or more in the cluster.
 This means that the failover mechanism is always turned on by default.

 ReadBalanceBehavior, which is taken from the current conventions.
-You can read more about the different values and node selection process here.
+For more information about the different values and the node selection process, see Load balance & Failover Conventions.

 Cluster Topology In The Client